KECR: Recent history (2003–present)

-FM Translator
+FM translator

-Family Stations plans to give KECR an FM translator at 100.1 FM.
+Family Stations planned to give KECR an FM translator at 100.1 FM.
 An application was filed on January 28, 2018, as part of a new spectrum auction.
-On July 3, 2019, the Federal Communications Commission (FCC) announced that Family Radio has won the spectrum auction for a fee of $35,000.

-In order for its construction permit to be issued, Family Radio must finish paying the station's mortgage.
-This new translator will be located atop Mount San Miguel.
+On July 3, 2019, the Federal Communications Commission (FCC) announced that Family Radio had won the spectrum auction for a fee of $35,000.
+This new translator was to be located atop Mount San Miguel.
+In March 2025, Family Stations returned the construction permit for the translator—which was set to expire the following month, and was by then proposed to operate at 101.1 FM as K266DD—to the FCC.